Spirograph

 petal_symmetry

-Discrete rotational symmetry order of the phasor trajectory's angular distribution.
+Peak height × integer-quality of the strongest rotational symmetry in the trajectory's angular distribution.
+Mixes "how sharp" with "how clean an integer order" — does NOT carry the integer n itself.
 High = rose-curve-like pattern with clear n-fold symmetry; near zero = asymmetric or aperiodic.
 14.2% floor pile-up reflects how many atlas sources have no detectable rotational symmetry in their top-k mode geometry.
 Bearing signals (domain mean +1.21) carry strong symmetry — rolling elements generate discrete-harmonic structure — while climate and astro sources are mostly asymmetric.

 Atlas Rankings